faraday/runway-stable-diffusion-inpainting/README.md

 filtered to images with an original size `>= 512x512`, and an estimated watermark probability `< 0.5`.
 The watermark estimate is from the [LAION-5B](https://laion.ai/blog/laion-5b/) metadata, the aesthetics score is estimated using the [LAION-Aesthetics Predictor V2](https://github.com/christophschuhmann/improved-aesthetic-predictor)).
 - `sd-v1-3.ckpt`: Resumed from `sd-v1-2.ckpt`.
 195k steps at resolution `512x512` on "laion-aesthetics v2 5+" and 10\% dropping of the text-conditioning to improve [classifier-free guidance sampling](https://arxiv.org/abs/2207.12598).
 - `sd-v1-4.ckpt`: Resumed from `sd-v1-2.ckpt`.
 225k steps at resolution `512x512` on "laion-aesthetics v2 5+" and 10\% dropping of the text-conditioning to improve [classifier-free guidance sampling](https://arxiv.org/abs/2207.12598).
+- `sd-v1-5.ckpt`: Resumed from `sd-v1-2.ckpt`.
+595k steps at resolution `512x512` on "laion-aesthetics v2 5+" and 10\% dropping of the text-conditioning to improve [classifier-free guidance sampling](https://arxiv.org/abs/2207.12598).
+- `sd-v1-5-inpainting.ckpt`: Resumed from `sd-v1-5.ckpt`.
+440k steps of inpainting training at resolution `512x512` on "laion-aesthetics v2 5+" and 10\% dropping of the text-conditioning to improve [classifier-free guidance sampling](https://arxiv.org/abs/2207.12598).
+The UNet has 5 additional input channels (4 for the encoded masked-image and 1 for the mask itself) whose weights are zero-initialized after restoring the `sd-v1-5.ckpt` checkpoint.
+During training, we generate synthetic masks and in 25\% mask everything.

 Evaluations with different classifier-free guidance scales (1.5, 2.0, 3.0, 4.0,
 5.0, 6.0, 7.0, 8.0) and 50 PLMS sampling